List of euro mints: Germany

 The two mints of the Staatliche Münzen Baden-Württemberg in Stuttgart and Karlsruhe have minted over 40% of the German euro coins in circulation.

 The Bavarian State Mint in Munich mints about 21% of circulating German euro coins.

 The Staatliche Münze Berlin produces about one-fifth of German euro coinage.

-The remaining portion of German euro coinage is minted at the Hamburgische Münze in Hamburg.
+The remaining roughly one-fifth of German euro coinage is minted at the Hamburgische Münze in Hamburg.

 Greece

 The Greek Mint, a facility of the Bank of Greece, produces Greek euro coins.
 It has also minted Cypriot euro coins.

 Ireland

 The Irish Mint (Currency Centre) in Sandyford, Dublin strikes the Irish euro coins.

 Italy

 The Istituto Poligrafico e Zecca dello Stato in Rome mints Italian euro coins, Sammarinese euro coins, and Vatican euro coins.

 Lithuania

 The Lithuanian Mint in Vilnius mints Lithuanian euro coins.

 Netherlands

 The Royal Dutch Mint in Utrecht is the sole producer of Dutch euro coins.
 It also produces Belgian euro coins and has produced some Estonian euro coins, Luxembourg euro coins, Maltese euro coins, and Slovenian euro coins.